therankme/website_to_app/README.md

 **5. Customize code to make your Android app.
 To customize it just follow the given steps.**

-- On the left side, there is an app folder. so just click on it. and then open on java folder. in the java folder open { com.example.SagarJangra } folder now in this folder we have a MainActivity file. open the MainActivity file.
+- On the left side, there is an app folder. so just click on it. and then open java folder. in the java folder open { com.example.SagarJangra } folder now in this folder we have a MainActivity file. open the MainActivity file.
 - Now in the MainActivity file find this link [ https://therankme.com ] by praising the { Ctrl + F } key on the keyboard. and replace this link with your website URL.
 - Now right click on { res } folder and then go to new and then click on { image Assets }.here a pop-up window will be open. just g to the path and then select your app icon image and then open it. and then click on the { Next } button and at last click on the finish button.
 - Now click on { res } folder. in { res } folder double click on values folder.
 In the values folder, we have { string.xml } file so just open it. and in the { strings.xml } folder search for [ Therankme ] by praising the { Ctrl + F } key on the keyboard. and replace this link with your app name. and save it by [ ctrl + S ].